Shubhampalkar/Oasis-Infobyte-Credit-API/README.md

-This is the API developed in the Oasis infobyte java development Internship
+This is the API developed in the Oasis infobyte java development Internship.